RonBers/itelective3-web/README.md

 # Shiver
-One to two paragraph that describes the purpose of the system and some details of the system
+Shiver is a **_simple student assessment management system_** designed to let students monitor their grades for the semester.
+Additionally, the respective teachers for each course have access to the grades of their students.
+Teachers can monitor, make changes, finalize, and submit the grades of their respective students through the system.

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)
 ![Laravel](https://img.shields.io/badge/laravel-%23FF2D20.svg?style=for-the-badge&logo=laravel&logoColor=white)